The Henna Girls are located Alpharetta, Ga.

-For upcoming events, or to book a private henna appointment in Utah or Idaho, please visit our Contact Us page.
+For upcoming events, or to book a private henna appointment, please visit our Contact Us page.

 Copyright this business.
 All rights reserved.

 Henna, or mehndi, is one of the oldest forms of body art known to man, stretching back over 8,000 years and having over 60 countries of origin - ranging from Spain, North Africa, The Mediterranean, The Middle East, and India.
 Henna is a desert shrub, the leaves of which contain a powerful staining molecule called lawsone.
 The leaves are dried, ground into a fine powder, and mixed with lemon juice and essential oils to form a paste.
 When the paste is artfully applied to the skin, the lawsone molecules penetrate the topmost layers resulting in a stain which lasts up to 4 weeks.
 The color oxidizes over time, beginning with bright orange, then after 2 to 4 days it will develop into a rich reddish brown.
 The application of henna has for centuries been linked with times of joyous celebrations, leisure, and togetherness.Henna is most commonly associated with the traditional decoration of an Indian or Middle Eastern bride's hands and feet for her wedding.
 More contemporary occassions for henna include birthday and graduation parties, engagements, family reunions, community events and street festivals, and just because!
 Another occassion is decorating a glorious pregnant belly.